gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-12-15-AI-Image-Detection-More-Robust-Than-You-Think.md

 ✅ **Hand-crafted features maintain 70-83% AUC** under all degradations
 ✅ **CNNs achieve 85-97% AUC range** depending on scenario

 This doesn't mean detection is solved.
-CNNs show 10-15% degradation under resize, cross-generator generalization remains challenging, and adversarial attacks could potentially fool detectors.
-But the doom-and-gloom narrative that "detection is impossible in practice" is demonstrably false.
+Our cross-generator test showed **17% accuracy on Midjourney images** despite 92% accuracy on real photos—a stark reminder that training on one generator (Stable Diffusion) doesn't transfer to others (Midjourney).
+But the doom-and-gloom narrative that "detection is impossible in practice" oversimplifies the reality.

 **The reality is nuanced:**
 - Detection works reasonably well under common conditions (web uploads, social media)